joeyshi12/joeyshi.xyz/content/posts/guide_to_self_hosting.md

 **Be sure to use the correct WAN address, not your private IP address using this [service](https://whatismyipaddress.com/)**.
 Namecheap has a more detailed guide [here](https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain/).
 It normally takes a few minutes before new records take effect.
-We can check if they're up by doing a DNS lookup from the command-line with `dig [YOUR_DOMAIN]`.
+We can check if the records are up by doing a DNS lookup from the command-line with `dig [YOUR_DOMAIN]`.

 Once you're able to look up your IP address using `dig`, then we can move onto port forwarding port 80 on your router to your host machine.